justinjstark/DependencyInjectionLifetimes/src/Lifetimes/README.md

 # Dependency Injection Lifetimes

+Lifetimes are a basic building block of dependency injection.
+They tell the IoC Container when to instantiate a new object vs when to use one that already exists.

+Even if you are not familiar with dependency injection, you are most likely still familiar with lifetimes.
+When not using dependency injection, we still have to worry about the lifetime or our dependencies.
+This is usually done using static singletons, object factories,

+Microsoft.Extensions.DependencyInjection provides three lifetimes: transient, singleton, and scoped.

 ### Transient

 A class is instantiated for every dependency.
 This is the standard lifetime and should be used unless another lifetime is required.